Last updated: 28 March 2023

 What is noise nuisance?

 Noise nuisance is unreasonable sound that affects others.
-This is called a statutory nuisance.
+We have a duty to investigate noise complaints and to take action if a noise is found to be a statutory noise nuisance.

-- First, talk to whoever is making the noise.
-They might not even know there is a problem and may be glad to help.
+- We recommend trying to talk to the person who is causing the noise affecting you, in the first instance.
+They might not even know there is a problem and may be willing to try to address the issue.
 If you feel unable to do this, read our Noise Action Guidance (PDF file).

 We expect construction work to be noisy between: